mankmana/DataScience-Assignments/Assignment1/Part1/README.md

 This helps us understand the data better before asking a model to make predictions.

+For visualization, I used **Matplotlib**.

+**Matplotlib** is a Python library used to create charts and graphs.
+It helps convert numerical data into visual form so that patterns are easier to understand.

+The first EDA step is to check the overall survival distribution.

 The first EDA step is to check the overall survival distribution.